-But before we continue, let’s address what age discrimination is and how it can affect your company legally and culturally.
+Here’s what age discrimination is and how it can affect your company legally and culturally.

-Age Discrimination in Employment Act
+What is the Age Discrimination in Employment Act?

-That’s a big deal.
+This is a big deal.
+Here’s why.

 The outcome of this lawsuit has the potential to change the way companies, like yours, hire new talent moving forward.

-Age Discrimination in Hiring
+Age discrimination in hiring

-Older employees have years of experience to share with their company, and they also tend to have a network they can leverage for business opportunities.
-It’s a good idea to be openminded in hiring and make sure you consider a person based on their qualifications and not their age.
+Older employees have years of experience to share with their company.
+And they also tend to have networks they can leverage for business opportunities.
+So stay open-minded in hiring.
+And always, make sure you consider a person based on their qualifications and not their age.

-Age Discrimination in Promotions
+Age discrimination in firing

 - Embrace continuous feedback.
 An “always on” feedback system ensures your employees have a voice in the company.
 It alerts your managers on any issues or suggestions employees have to improve company culture and helps drive employee-centric decisions.

 - Recognize your employees often.
-Constant recognition makes your employees feel valued.
+Consistent recognition makes your employees feel valued.
 It also lets them know that the work they’re doing matters — and it fuels their sense of belonging in the company.